Skip to content

 On rare occasions string matching is useful.

-A much more useful feature is the Damerau-Levenshtein distance.
+Note that rather than using a string match a useful feature is the Damerau-Levenshtein distance.

 ATString